-As in ethnographic studies of black populations, some studies of Hispanic problem behavior have followed the general approach of examining the influence of subcultural norms on delinquency and other behaviors (Horowitz 1982; Moore 1978).
-However, in examining Hispanic subcultural influences a more common approach is found in the concept of acculturation.
-Acculturation refers to the social-psychological process whereby immigrants and their offspring change their behavior and attitudes toward those of the host society as a result of contact and exposure to the new dominant culture (Berry 1980; Padilla 1980).
+As in ethnographic studies of African-American populations, some studies of Hispanic problem behavior have followed the general approach of examining the influence of subcultural norms on delinquency and other behaviors (Horowitz 1982; Moore 1978).
+However, in examining Hispanic subcultural influences, a more common approach is found in the concept of acculturation, which refers to the social psychological process whereby immigrants and their offspring change their behavior and attitudes toward those of the host society as a result of contact and exposure to the new dominant culture (Berry 1980; Padilla 1980).
 The importance of the concept lies in its ability to capture an important psychosocial aspect of the immigrant experience, the problem of meeting the normative demands of two different cultures.
 Because it involves conflict and stress, acculturation has been linked to dysfunctional behavior (Anderson and Rodriguez 1984; Rogler et al. 1991; Szapocznik and Kurtines 1980; Szapocznik et al. 1980).

 How is acculturation linked to problem behavior?
 In one conceptualization, immigration is seen as disrupting adherence to the country of origin's values, norms, and social bonds, one of whose functions is to inhibit dysfunctional behavior.
-For most immigrant groups, acculturation involves adaptation from a traditional culture, which provides controls on behavior, to the more modern American culture, which places fewer restraints on non-conventional behavior.
-Unacculturated families may lack knowledge of accepted behavior norms in the United States and may be less likely to socialize their children adequately.
-This may influence problem behavior by weakening family and school bonds.
-Evidence is provided for this hypothesis by studies finding higher rates of alcohol use, substance use, suicide, eating disorders, and other problem behaviors among acculturated and/or secondgeneration Hispanics (Sorenson and Golding 1988; Caetano 1987; Gilbert 1987; Pumariega 1986; Buriel et al. 1982; Graves 1967).
+For most immigrant groups, acculturation involves adaptation from a traditional culture, which provides controls on behavior, to the more modern American culture, which places fewer restraints on nonconventional behavior.
+Unacculturated families may lack knowledge of accepted behavior norms in the United States and, therefore, may be less likely to socialize their children adequately, which in turn may influence problem behavior by weakening family and school bonds.
+Evidence for this hypothesis is provided by studies finding higher rates of alcohol and other drug use, suicide, eating disorders, and other problem behaviors among acculturated and/or second-generation Hispanics (Sorenson and Golding 1988; Caetano 1987; Gilbert 1987; Pumariega 1986; Buriel et al. 1982; Graves 1967).

-A closely related conception focuses upon the relationship between acculturative stress, intergenerational conflict, and problem behavior.
-Immigration may generate stress as immigrants try to adapt to and resolve differences between the old and new cultures (Vega et al. 1985a; Vega et al. 1985b; Born 1970).
-For example, in their study of drug use among adolescent Cuban-Americans, Szapocznik and his associates suggest that the discrepancy between the parents' and adolescents' level of acculturation will cause conflict for the adolescent and, therefore, a greater dependency on the peer group (Szapocznik and Kurtines 1980; Szapocznik et al. 1980).
-(See also Fitzpatrick (1971) with respect to delinquency among Puerto Rican youth, and Beauvais et al. (1985) with respect to drug use among Native American youth.)
+A closely related conception focuses on the relationship between acculturative stress, intergenerational conflict, and problem behavior.
+Immigration may generate stress as immigrants try to adapt to and resolve differences between the old and new cultures (Vega et al. 1985a, 1985b; Born 1970).
+For example, in their study of drug use among adolescent Cuban-Americans, Szapocznik and associates suggest that the discrepancy between the parents' and adolescents' level of acculturation will cause conflict for the adolescent and, therefore, a greater dependency on the peer group (Szapocznik and Kurtines 1980; Szapocznik et al. 1980).
+(See also Fitzpatrick [1971] with respect to delinquency among Puerto Rican youth and Beauvais and colleagues [1985] with respect to drug use among American Indian youth.)
 Adolescents in this situation may turn to drug use as a way of resolving acculturation conflicts with parents.
-In contrast to theories that view imbeddedness in traditional culture as inhibiting problem behavior, the biculturalism hypothesis asserts that those competent in negotiating the contradictory demands of both cultures should behave less dysfunctionally than those oriented either to Hispanic or American culture.
+In contrast to theories that view imbeddedness in traditional culture as inhibiting problem behavior, the biculturalism hypothesis asserts that those competent in negotiating the contradictory demands of both cultures should behave less dysfunctionally than those oriented to either Hispanic or American culture.

-In several analyses (Rodriguez and Recio, in press; Rodriguez et al. 1990; Rodriguez and Weisburd 1991), we addressed the applicability of the ISC model's to drug use and delinquency among inner-city Puerto Rican youth, focusing on the following research questions:
+In several analyses, Rodriguez and Recio (in press), Rodriguez and colleagues (1990), and Rodriguez and Weisburd (1991) addressed the applicability of the ISC model to drug use and delinquency among inner-city Puerto Rican youth, focusing on the following two research questions.